foxstride/starfield-modding/Expanded Power Menu/Additional Power Menu/Code/Controller Input.md

 // BSScrollingContainer
 public function set scrollPosition(param1:int) : *
 {
+	// relies on code in SetSelectedIndex being commented out
 	// clamp value since we are changing the scroll amount var clamped:* = Math.min(Math.max(0,param1),this.maxScrollPosition);
 	if(clamped != this._scrollPosition)